Bianco Luno: Personal life

 Luno married twice.
 His first wife was Laurentze Wilhelmine Anger (17 February 1807 – 16 September 1839), a daughter of master brush-maker and later chief ticket inspector at the Royal Danish Theatre Samuel Anger (c.
 1777–1843) and Vilhelmine Marie Henningsen (c.
 1785–1870).
 They were married on 17 November 1838 in the Church of the Holy Ghost.
 His second wife was Johanne Marie Charlotte Kjer, (9 March 1817 – 7.11.1889), a daughter of sailor Lars Christensen Kjær and Christine Marie Lyssing.
 They were married on 13 April 1850.

 Luno purchased the country house Christianssæde at Gammel Kongevej in 1847 and sold off most of the land in lots.
 Two streets were named after him: Bianco Lunos Allé still exists today, whereas Bianco Lunos Sideallé was renamed Grundtvigsvej in 1872.

 He died on 14 August 1852 and is buried at Assistens Cemetery.

+Legacy

-Bianco Lunos Bogtrykkeri had by then grown to be the largest printing business in the country.
+By the time of his death, Bianco Lunos Bogtrykkeri had by then grown to be the largest printing business in the country.
 It was continued by his widow under the management of his nephew Frederik Siegfred Muhle (1829–84) and Ferdinand Dreyer (1833–1924).
 Dreyer became the sole owner of the company in 1873.
 In 1900, it was acquired by A/S Carl Aller.

+The street Bianco Lunos Allé in Frederiksberg is named after him.